plainionist/Plainion.Windows/doc/Api/Plainion.Windows/Plainion/Windows/Controls/Text/DocumentStore.md

 Only handle the document.
 Related folder will be handled separately.

-### void DeleteCore(Plainion.Windows.Controls.Text.FolderId id)
+### void SaveRootCore()

-Only handle the folder itself (title, associated documents).
-Children will be handled separately.
+Called during SaveChanges() if at least one folder has changed.
+Full folder hierarchy has to be saved with this single call.